 What You Need to Know About Water-soluble CBD

 CBD is an abbreviation of Cannabidiol, a derivative of the cannabis plant.
 Unlike marijuana, CBD contains only trace amounts of THC, and therefore does not get you “high.”
 CBD works in conjunction with the body’s Endocannabinoid System (ECS) to help the body maintain a state of internal balance.

-The phrase water soluble is exactly what it sounds like: a substance that can dissolve in water.
-Some examples of water-soluble vitamins are the eight B vitamins, and vitamin C. When you consider that upwards of 60% of the human body is made of water, it makes sense at first glance that water soluble vitamins and supplements seem to be better, right?
+The phrase water-soluble is exactly what it sounds like: a substance that can dissolve in water.
+Some examples of water-soluble vitamins are the eight B vitamins, and vitamin C. When you consider that upwards of 60% of the human body is made of water, it makes sense at first glance that water-soluble vitamins and supplements seem to be better, right?
 But there’s more to consider when it comes to CBD oil.

 CBD oil is, naturally, an oil.
-While it’s true that oil and water don’t typically mix, it’s essential to understand that “water soluble” CBD isn’t really what it sounds like, and buyers of this type of CBD should do their due diligence before buying.
+While it’s true that oil and water don’t typically mix, it’s essential to understand that “water-soluble” CBD isn’t really what it sounds like, and buyers of this type of CBD should do their due diligence before buying.

 You can take pure CBD oil in one of three ways: sublingually (under the tongue, which is believed to provide the fastest absorption), orally, or topically.
 Even in its pure oil form, CBD can be easily blended into beverages, smoothies, yogurt, salad dressings, and more.
 Many people also administer CBD oil to their pets, either orally or in their food or treats.
-People who enjoy NuLeaf Naturals pure, organic CBD oil report experiencing a high level of bioavailability.